spookylukey/django-views-the-right-way/source/thepattern.rst

 Discussion - boilerplate
 ------------------------

-The first thing to note about boilerplate is that a small amount of boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is not a big problem in software development. **We don't spend most of our time typing, we spend most of our time reading code.
+The first thing to note about boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is that a small amount of it is not a big problem in software development. **We don't spend most of our time typing, we spend most of our time reading code.
 This means that clarity is much more important than shaving a few keystrokes**.
 Arguments about small amounts of boilerplate should not be the major factor.

 The real issue with boilerplate, in fact, is not how typing it involves, but that verbose code hinders comprehension due to the low signal-to-noise ratio.
 **Boilerplate reduction should only ever be about noise reduction, not typing reduction.**

 With that in mind, let's do a comparison.
 The CBV equivalent to the view I wrote above is as follows: